What the Silence in Your Global Meetings Is Really Saying

 In high power distance contexts, silence driven by fear is more prevalent.
 This is worth sitting with.
 When someone doesn’t speak up in your meeting, they might not be disengaged or confused.
 They might have done a rapid calculation about whether the risk of speaking is worth the benefit, and the culture of the room told them it wasn’t.

+Stop filling the silence so fast.
 Edmondson et al. (2021) distinguish between ‘withholding’ (choosing not to share something relevant) and ‘processing’ (taking time to formulate a genuine response).
 Most managers treat all silence as withholding and jump in after two seconds.
-A lot of that silence is actually processing.
-If you fill it before anyone has finished thinking, you’ll never know the difference.
+A lot of that silence is actually processing, and filling it before anyone has finished thinking means you’ll never know the difference.

+Learn to read the texture of the pause.
 This is harder to systematize but worth developing.
 Processing silence usually comes with continued attention and sometimes a visible shift in posture.
-Disagreement silence often has a slightly different quality… a careful, controlled stillness.
-I’m not saying this is science.
-But managers who work across cultures long enough start to feel this distinction, and it’s worth paying attention to.
+Disagreement silence often has a slightly different quality: a careful, controlled stillness.
+Managers who work across cultures long enough start to feel this distinction, and it’s worth paying attention to.

+Ask about the post meeting, not just the meeting.
 In many high context environments, the real response to a decision happens after the room clears, in smaller conversations that weren’t part of the official discussion.
-If you’re not designing space for those conversations, you’re only getting part of the picture.
+Designing space for those conversations is the difference between getting full information and getting half of it.
 Ask directly: “How did your team respond when you had a chance to think it through?”
-You’ll learn a lot.
+You will learn a lot.

 There’s a version of global meeting culture where everyone feels safe enough to say the difficult thing in the room.
 That’s worth working toward.
-But in the meantime, learning to actually listen to silence is faster and probably more honest as a starting point.
+In the meantime, learning to actually listen to silence is faster and probably more honest as a starting point.
 The most important signal in your next global meeting might not come from anyone who speaks.

 What’s your experience with this?
 Is silence in your global meetings something you’ve learned to read, or does it still mostly feel like a gap you need to fill?